Advertisement

 Restrictive software licensing practices are impacting multiple federal agencies in the form of cost increases and limited choices of cloud service providers (CSP) or cloud architecture, according to the Government Accountability Office

-The Department of Justice, NASA, Department of Transportation and Department of Veterans all told the GAO that as result of restrictive practices in software licensing, the agencies either experienced or expected cost increases in acquisition, infrastructure and licensing.
+The Department of Justice, NASA, Department of Transportation and Department of Veterans Affairs all told the GAO that as a result of restrictive practices in software licensing, the agencies either experienced or expected cost increases in acquisition, infrastructure and licensing.
 The Social Security Administration, NASA and DOJ each identified issues that involve their choice of CSP or architecture as a result of the practice, the watchdog noted, while the Office of Personnel Management has not encountered these restrictive practices in managing cloud computing efforts and maintains a single provider for services.

 The GAO said in its report that DOJ, NASA, SSA, VA and DOT took “specific actions that may have limited their exposure to potential impacts from restrictive practices,” including establishing enterprise-wide cloud contracts with multiple service providers.
 OPM’s efforts to consolidate applications and services through one cloud provider, however, “effectively locked itself into that cloud service provider.”